A thread pool executes one or more functions asynchronously.

 Set this only from the main thread.

-The number of threads that will be kept alive at all times, even if there's no work to do.
+The number of background threads that will be kept alive at all times, even if there's no work to do.
 Setting this won't immediately spin up new threads; you must still call run() to get them started.

 @:value(new Event<Dynamic>())read onlyonComplete:_Event_Dynamic_Void<Dynamic ‑> Void> = new Event<Dynamic>()